AndrewCapon/PicoPlusPsram/README.md

 if `uMemorySize` is 0, you have no PSRAM or something terrible has gone wrong.

-if you need to know how mush PSRAM you still have available:
+if you need to know how much PSRAM you still have available:
 ```
 PicoPlusPsram &ps = PicoPlusPsram::getInstance();